jlperona-teaching/ecs390-spring20/seminars/week08.md

 ### Introduction

-I'll ask if anybody has heard of emotional intelligence (EI) before.
+I'll ask if anybody has a definition for emotional intelligence (EI) that they'd like to share.
 We'll have a brief discussion about what we think it means.

 ### Slides